Dalisra/php-core/README.md

-# php-core
-Simple PHP Framework for creating websites.
-This is Core Part of the framework.

 Welcome to Core installation.

 1. Add core folder (with lib folder and all "corestuff") to your www folder (where webroot is).